BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 diff dev.txt dev2.txt
 ```

-This will show th port name in /dev/tty.
+This will show the port name for /dev/tty.

 ****Now you are ready to fly your blimp!
 Yay!****